Rustoleum Milk Paint vs Chalk Paint

 Here’s a side by side comparison of Milk Paint in Eclipse and Charcoal Chalk Paint:

-- Some areas can be inconsistent – Both options can go on a little inconsistently.
-For reasons I’ve yet to figure out, milk paint seems to be even more inconsistent with some areas darker than others.
+- Some areas can be uneven – Both options can go on a little inconsistently.
+For reasons I’ve yet to figure out, milk paint seems to be more uneven with some areas darker than others.

 - Color Richness – Milk paint provides a really rich, deep, almost velvety finish.
 In this way, I really prefer it to chalk paint which can lack depth and can seem dull even for flat finishes.